sharedRoutine/ana-log/README.md

 ## TODO

-- [ ] Fix crash for SwiftUI Forms when dismissing a form while the keyboard is shown
+- [x] Fix crash for SwiftUI Forms when dismissing a form while the keyboard is shown
 - [ ] Exports & Backups for data in case of phone change
-- [ ] UI improvements, more native look, fix liquid glass navigation
+- [x] UI improvements, more native look, fix liquid glass navigation
+- [ ] Add more Tags to Procedures Card
+- [ ] Filters
+- [ ] Statistics
-- [ ] ...
+- [ ] Fix Keyboard Issues on real device (dismiss button)